ndicks7864/Alien_Run/README.md

 # Instructions to help Jerry get home
 ## To begin playing press start to embark on Jerry's Journey
-## main Goal of game: Get Jerry Home!
+## Main Goal of game: Get Jerry Home!

 ### Navagating Jerry
 - use left and right arrow keys to move Jerry left and right